-The Artificial Intelligence Programme is designed to deliver a unique set of courses that can help students to equip a set of analytical, practical and professional skills.
+The Information Technology and Computing Programme is designed to deliver valuable pathways with unique set of courses that can help students to equip a set of analytical, practical and professional skills.
 This program is designed to meet the requirements of AOU policies and frameworks.
-In addition, the programme is supported through AOU strategic plan in term of offering new programmes that meet MENA market's needs.
+In addition, the programme complies with the AOU strategic plan to offer new programmes that meet MENA market's needs.

-Admitting students to Artificial Intelligence program is consistent with AOU vision and mission.
+The students' admission in the Information Technology and Computing programme program is consistent with AOU's vision and mission.
 The programme is designed to allow students from different ages and experiences to join the programme and move on smoothly.
 However, some restrictions might be applied according to the local policies at the offering countries.

 The profile of admitting students is according to the mission of AOU and also in compliance with the programme aims and available resources in the various branches.
 All freshmen shall sit for the Language Placement Test in English pursuant to the standards approved by the University Council.
-The students score low grade in the admission test shall register for the English orientation course.
+The students, who score low grade in the admission test, shall register for the English orientation course.
 However, the credit hours due to such courses shall not be included in his/her cumulative averages.
 Students may study for the first semester of the programme, only the university general requirements.
 Elective modules are not part of the 360 points validated by the OU but are present to satisfy overall aims of the programme and the labour market needs.
 The programme comprises of two types of elective modules: faculty mandatory electives and faculty general electives.
 Students are allowed to choose modules from the faculty general electives.
-The elective modules assess a number of learning outcomes that blend well in terms of covering some of the learning outcomes of practical and professional skills, and key/transferable skills from the Artificial Intelligence programme.
+The elective modules assess a number of learning outcomes that blend well in terms of covering some of the learning outcomes of practical and professional skills, and key/transferable skills from the Information Technology and Computing programme.